PanagiotaGr/Robotic-Self-Confidence-Estimation-Robot-knows-when-NOT-to-trust-itself-/README.md

 **Author:**
 Panagiota Grosdouli

+This repository reflects my personal experimental work on confidence-aware robotics.
-This work is part of an academic exploration of **confidence-aware robotics** and is designed to be easily integrated into existing ROS 2 navigation and SLAM pipelines for research and experimentation.
+The code and ideas are developed independently as part of my own exploration of how uncertainty and reliability can be incorporated into ROS 2–based navigation and SLAM systems.

 ---